Peter O'Toole: 1962–1972: Lawrence of Arabia and stardom

-O'Toole received another Oscar nomination for his performance in The Ruling Class (1972), done for his own company.
+In other films, he played a man in love with his sister (played by Susannah York) in Country Dance (1970).
+O'Toole starred in a war film for director Peter Yates, Murphy's War (1971), appearing alongside Sian Phillips.
+He was reunited with Richard Burton in a film version of Under Milk Wood (1972) by Dylan Thomas, produced by himself and Buck; Elizabeth Taylor co-starred.
+The film was not a popular success.
+He received another Academy Award for Best Actor nomination for his performance in The Ruling Class (1972), done for his own company.
 In 1972, he played both Miguel de Cervantes and his fictional creation Don Quixote in Man of La Mancha, the motion picture adaptation of the 1965 hit Broadway musical, opposite Sophia Loren.
 The film was a critical and commercial failure, criticised for using mostly non-singing actors.
 His singing was dubbed by tenor Simon Gilbert, but the other actors did their own singing.
 O'Toole and co-star James Coco, who played both Cervantes's manservant and Sancho Panza, both received Golden Globe nominations for their performances.

+1973–1999: Established actor

 O'Toole did not make a film for several years.
 He performed at the Bristol Old Vic from 1973 to 1974 in Uncle Vanya, Plunder, The Apple Cart and Judgement.
-He returned to films with Rosebud (1975), a flop thriller for Otto Preminger, where O'Toole replaced Robert Mitchum at the last minute.
+He returned to films with Rosebud (1975), a flop thriller for Otto Preminger, in which O'Toole replaced Robert Mitchum at the last minute.
 He followed it with Man Friday (1975), an adaptation of the Robinson Crusoe story, which was the last work from Keep Films.
 O'Toole made Foxtrot (1976), directed by Arturo Ripstein.
 He was critically acclaimed for his performance in Rogue Male (1976) for British television.
 He did Dead Eyed Dicks on stage in Sydney in 1976.
 Less well received was Power Play (1978), made in Canada, and Zulu Dawn (1979), shot in South Africa.
 He toured Uncle Vanya and Present Laughter on stage.
-In 1979, O'Toole starred as Tiberius in the Penthouse-funded biopic, Caligula.
+In 1979, O'Toole starred as Tiberius in the controversial Penthouse-funded biopic Caligula acting alongside Malcolm McDowell, Helen Mirren and John Gielgud.